atamaami/Favorite/README.md

 # My Favorite Activity: Board Games

 I love playing board games, especially with family and friends.
-There's a wide variety of games to play, and each creates memories filled with fun, exciting, and hilarious experiences.
+There's a wide variety of games to play, and each creates memories filled with fun, exciting, and hilarious experiences. (elborate on summary)

 ![alt text](uno-cover.jpg)